syncfusion-content/javascript-docs/js/Grid/Columns.md

 ### How to set isPrimaryKey for auto generated columns when editing is enabled:

-Using [`dataBound`](https://help.syncfusion.com/api/js/ejgrid#events:databound "dataBound") event, you can set [`isPrimaryKey`](https://help.syncfusion.com/api/js/ejgrid#members:columns-isprimarykey "isPrimaryKey") value as `true` by two ways.
+Using the [`dataBound`](https://help.syncfusion.com/api/js/ejgrid#events:databound "dataBound") event, you can set [`isPrimaryKey`](https://help.syncfusion.com/api/js/ejgrid#members:columns-isprimarykey "isPrimaryKey") value as `true` by two ways.
 The following code example demonstrates the above behavior.

-1. If primary key "column index" is known then refer the following code example
+1. If primary key "column index" is known then refer to the following code example

 {% highlight html %}
 <div id="Grid"></div>
 {% endhighlight %}